Spookz/InstructorNetworkSecurity/Assignment1/Part1/README.md

 Concatenate each word that begins with the letter of the subdirectory into each sortedwords.txt file.
 Each word shall be seperated by a new line character.

-sortedwords.txt file in the c subdirectory will contain: cat, catch
+sortedwords.txt file in the c subdirectory will contain:

+- cat
+- catch

-sortedwords.txt file in d subdirectory will contain: dog
+sortedwords.txt file in d subdirectory will contain:

+- dog

-sortedwords.txt file in the z subdirectory will contain: zebra
+sortedwords.txt file in the z subdirectory will contain:

+- zebra